 Based off the third-person shooter video game under the same name, Gungrave is an epic story of friendship, betrayal, and avarice that spans the course of several years, ultimately tying back to the gripping and foreboding first episode, all the while building up to the story's thrilling conclusion.

 Throughout the years, Gungrave has become a cult classic within the anime community.
-It's a title with so much mafioso stylistics, so much grit, so much bravado oozing in every scene, that a panel consisting of Francis Ford Coppola, Robert De Niro and Martin Scorsese would find themselves salivating at the mouth upon viewing it... well at least for the first 15 episodes that is.
+It's a title with so much mafioso stylistics, so much grit, so much bravado oozing in every scene, that a panel consisting of Francis Ford Coppola, Robert De Niro and Martin Scorsese would find themselves salivating at the mouth upon viewing it... well at least for the first 15-episodes that is.
 As for the rest of the show, it all depends on if a Terminator revenge/monster mashup movie hybrid sounds like a good idea to you (I wish I was kidding when I said that).
 But I implore you, don't let that deter you from watching this.
-If you're a fan of mobster flicks, Gungrave offers enough trademark elements to keep even the most jaded of audiences attentive.
-Just the relationship dynamics of the show's main characters, Harry and Brandon, is reason enough to give it a chance.
+If you're a fan of mobster flicks, Gungrave offers enough trademark elements of this niche genre to keep even the most jaded of audiences attentive.
+Watching it for just the relationship dynamic of the show's main characters, Harry and Brandon, is reason enough to give it a chance.
+And for many, that remained the only reason for why they finished it to begin with.
 You come for the mobster appeal but stay for their compelling relationship.